Links on SoundGuys may earn us a commission. Learn more.

 A feature titled Zen Mode Air downloads ambient environmental sounds and white noise to the earbuds.
 These sounds can be activated at any time with the earbud controls, even when the earbuds aren’t connected to a device.
 If you frequently meditate, take part in yoga, or just look for moments of zen during a stressful workday, you’ll enjoy having these ambient sounds ready to go at any time.

-The OnePlus Buds Pro uses Bluetooth 5.2 with SBC, AAC, and LHDC codec support.
+The OnePlus Buds Pro use Bluetooth 5.2 with SBC, AAC, and LHDC codec support.
 While SBC and AAC are standard on most true wireless earbuds, LHDC (Low Latency High-Definition Codec) is much more novel.
 With a maximum bitrate of 900kbps and a max sample rate of 96kHz, LHDC data transmission rates are up to three times greater than that of SBC and AAC.

 The catch?
-LHDC is only supported by a limited number of devices—not even every OnePlus phone supports LHDC.
+LHDC is only supported by a limited number of devices — not even every OnePlus phone supports LHDC.
 The fine print on the company’s website states that the feature will be limited to the OnePlus 9 and 9 Pro, devices scheduled for upgrade to the next Oxygen OS version, and subsequent releases.
 OnePlus Nord devices, however, will not be supporting LHDC.

 You can toggle the “Pro Gaming mode” on to reduce latency to as low as 94 milliseconds, though this feature is only available on OnePlus devices with OxygenOS 11 and up.
 Dolby Atmos support is also limited to the OnePlus 7 series and higher.